theborakompanioni/bitcoin-spring-boot-starter/docs/FALSEHOODS.md

 1. **Okay, but when a miner finds a valid block single-handedly, it is guaranteed to be included in the blockchain.**

-   Not if in the block [collides with the hash of an earlier block](https://bitcoin.stackexchange.com/a/38385).
+   Not if the block's hash [collides with the hash of an earlier block](https://bitcoin.stackexchange.com/a/38385).
    As the [inventory vector](https://en.bitcoin.it/wiki/Protocol_documentation#Inventory_Vectors) of the described new block would be a duplicate of an already known block, no other node would request this block.
 It would just be ignored, as if never discovered in the first place.
 Everybody would be convinced that no new block has been found at that height yet.